Azure/azure-functions-templates/Templates/AppInsightsHttpAvailability-CSharp/readme.md

 which monitor availability and responsiveness of any web app with Application Insights executed on a schedule.
 This sample demonstrates a simple use case of calling your web app every 5 minutes.

-You can also create this monitoring function from multiple supported regions so that the test can be executed from multiple locations.
+> Note that you can also create multiple `AppInsightsHttpAvailability` function from multiple [Azure regions](https://azure.microsoft.com/en-us/regions)
+> to monitor the availability from multiple locations around the world.

 ## How it works